 The Leadership Development Team of Mennonite Church USA provides guidelines for compensation of our pastors and conference ministers.
-The goal is to be supportive of ministers and their families and also fair to congregations and conferences.
+The goal is to be supportive of ministers and their families and fair to congregations and conferences.
 Our commitment to quality ministry is reflected in part in the level of compensation and the process that is used in determining it.

 Each year the worksheet and interpretive comments are updated and a base salary is suggested.
 Guidelines use education, experience, responsibility, and geographical location as factors in adding to the base salary.
 These guidelines serve as a place to start and are recommended as a goal for compensation of pastors in Mennonite Church USA.
 We say this knowing there are many dedicated pastors serving in our system who are self-supporting or bi-vocational.
 In these and other cases the guidelines will serve as a conversation starter.
-In all of these conversations generosity extended represents and cultivates the vital ministries we all value.
+In these conversations generosity extended represents and cultivates the vital ministries we all value.

 It is important to have adequate preparation time each year for completing the annual compensation agreement.
 “Negotiating the Pastor’s Salary” lays out some very helpful steps for pastors and congregations in this process.
 Particularly with persons new to pastoral ministry we suggest the topic of student debt be discussed in the negotiating process.
 Congregations who would like to partner with a grant from the Lilly Foundation to help reduce the student debt of their pastor can learn more on this link.